South Sudan travel advice

 Political situation

-While the security environment has improved since the signing of the peace agreement in 2018 and the formation of a transitional government in 2020, fighting continues between the government and opposition groups.
-Tensions remain following a two-year extension of the transitional period, now set to end in 2025.
+The security environment has generally improved since the signing of the peace agreement in 2018 and the formation of a transitional government in 2020.
+Localized tensions remain following a two-year extension of the transitional period, with elections announced for late 2024.

 Security situation